Step 4: Full View

 Upon discovering that Engineer B materially altered his sealed plans without removing his seal or providing adequate attribution, should Engineer A report the unauthorized alteration directly to the state engineering licensing authority, or should Engineer A first attempt collegial engagement with Engineer B to demand correction before escalating to regulatory authorities?

-Report Directly to Licensing Authority Board's choice Report the unauthorized alteration of his sealed plans directly to the state engineering licensing authority without first seeking collegial engagement with Engineer B, on the grounds that the sustained and systematic nature of Engineer B's omissions across both plan sets constitutes a serious rather than inadvertent violation that removes any obligation of collegial deference before regulatory escalation.
+O1 Report the unauthorized alteration of his sealed plans directly to the state engineering licensing authority without first seeking collegial engagement with Engineer B, on the grounds that the sustained and systematic nature of Engineer B's omissions across both plan sets constitutes a serious rather than inadvertent violation that removes any obligation of collegial deference before regulatory escalation.
+Board's choice

 The Discharged Engineer Sealed Plan Post-Alteration Licensing Authority Reporting Obligation establishes that Engineer A must report the unauthorized alteration to the appropriate state engineering licensing authority, because the integrity of the professional seal system and the public safety implications of undocumented design changes in subdivision infrastructure require formal regulatory intervention.
 The Original Engineer Seal Integrity Right Upon Discharge establishes that Engineer A's discharge does not extinguish his accountability for documents bearing his seal, nor does it authorize the client or a successor engineer to use the sealed plans in ways that misrepresent his professional conclusions.
 Against these, the collegial pre-reporting engagement norm, applicable when violations appear inadvertent, would counsel Engineer A to first contact Engineer B directly to demand correction before escalating to licensing authorities.